 Bumper pull trailers are generally shorter and less expensive.
-They’re easy to use, which is why they’re popular with civilian drivers.
+They’re easy to use, so they’re popular with civilian drivers.

 The one drawback to bumper pull trailers is that they don’t haul as many materials or as much weight.
 In most cases, the load you carry on a bumper pull trailer will be less than 10,001 pounds.
 They may sway or lose stability with heavier loads.

 Loved for their stability, gooseneck trailers have a tighter turn radius than bumper pull trailers.
-They can usually carry larger, heavier loads than bumper pull trailers, but they may require you to invest in a special hitching system.
+They can usually carry larger, heavier loads, but they may require you to invest in a special hitching system.
 If you’re dedicated to hot shot trucking, you may want to invest in a gooseneck trailer over a bumper pull trailer.